 - Select CABS button first.
-Both cabinets can be selected at a time. - Select AMPS button next.
-One amp at a time can be selected, which means by selecting the other AMPS button the 222 disables the previously chosen amplifier.
+Two cabinets can be selected.
+If two cabinets are selected, one of the chosen has to be switched off first, before the 444 lets you select another. - Select AMPS button next.
+One amp at a time can be selected, which means by selecting another AMPS button the 444 disables the previously chosen amplifier.

-FX Loops
+FX Loop

-The FX loop option of the 222 allows to run one single effect unit or even a complex FX rig to any of the FX loops of your connected amplifiers.
-That way you are not in need of several effect units for several amplifiers.
-Here it surely does not matter if you run a single or a chain of effect units for instance connected to a further audio looper unit.

-FX LOOP ON/OFF button can not be selected without a cabinet and an amplifier selected.
-When engaged, the FXLOOP ON/OFF switch will light up to show its active status.
+The FX loop option of the 444 allows to assign one single effect unit or even a complex FX rig to any of the FX loops of your connected amplifiers.
+That way you are not in need of one effect unit for each amplifier.
+Connect your FX or separate looper unit to the FX IN / FX OUT.
+By pressing the FX LOOP ON/OFF button, the FX IN / FX OUT are assigned to the selected amplifiers FX loop.
+Be aware that it can not be activated without having a cabinet and an amplifier selected before.
+When engaged, the FX LOOP ON/OFF switch will light up to show its active status.

-The FX IN / FX OUT jacks are now connected to the FX Loop Send/Return of the selected amplifier.
-When switching between amplifiers, the 222 switches the FX IN / FX OUT jacks to the selected amp's FX Loop at the same time.
+When switching between amplifiers, the 444 assigns the FX IN / FX OUT to the selected amp's FX Loop at the same time.

-Amplifiers without FX Loop
+Amps without FX loop

-There are many especially classic amps like Fender Brown-, Black-, Silverfaces, Vox ACs or Marshall Plexis, JMPs, JCM800s, but also many newer amps in the tradition of those not featuring any kind of insert between pre- and poweramp such as an FX loop.
+There are many especially classis amps like Fender Brown-, Black-, Silverfaces, Vox ACs or Marshall Plexis, JMPs, JCM800s, but also many newer amps in the tradition of those not featuring any kind of insert between pre- and poweramp such as an FX loop.

-The 222 gives you the option of sharing a single FX unit or a complex effect rig not only with any of your FX loop equipped amp, but also with those classic style amps not featuring an FX loop.
+The 444 gives you the option of sharing a single FX unit or a complex effect rig not only with any of your FX loop equipped amp, but also with those classic style amps not featuring an FX loop.

-All you need to do is connect the AMP(1 or 2) SEND and RETURN in front of the amp!!!
+All you need to do is connect the AMP(1-4) SEND and RETURN in front of the amp!!!

-This is simply done by patching a short cable from the AMP INPUTs (1 or 2) to the corresponding AMP(1 or 2) SEND.
+This is simply done by patching a short cable from the AMP INPUTs (1-4) to the corresponding AMP(1-4) SEND.
 Next connect the RETURN of that FX loop to the ampflifiers input.

-Now you can assign the 222s FX loop (FX IN and FX OUT) both in front of your amp without FX loop or in between pre- and poweramp of your amp with FX loop.
+Now you can assign the 444s FX loop (FX IN and FX OUT) both in front of your amp without FX loop or in between pre- and poweramp of your amp with FX loop.